 - April 2006 Securities Purchase Agreement On April 26 2006, we entered into a Securities Purchase Agreement pursuant to which we sold to certain investors, for an aggregate purchase price of \$45.3 million, 918,367 shares of its common stock and warrants to purchase up to 367,347 additional shares of its common stock.
 The purchase price for the common stock and the exercise price for the warrants is \$49.00 per share.
 The warrants became exercisable six months after the closing and have an expiration date seven years thereafter.
-As of January 7, 2013 all warrants are outstanding. - The February 2007 Warrants On February 16, 2007, as part of a "registered direct" offering of our units, we sold warrants to purchase up to an aggregate of 151,773 shares of common stock at an exercise price of \$59.08 per share of common stock, such warrants expiring at 5:00 p.m., Eastern Time, on February 16, 2014.
-As of January 7, 2013, there were 151,773 shares available for purchase under the February 2007 Warrants. - The July 2009 Warrants On July 29, 2009, as part of a "registered direct" offering of our units, we sold warrants to purchase up to an aggregate of 98,893 shares of common stock at an exercise price of \$7.00 per share of common stock, such warrants expiring at 5:00 p.m., Eastern Time, on July 29, 2014.
+As of December 18, 2012 all warrants are outstanding. - The February 2007 Warrants On February 16, 2007, as part of a "registered direct" offering of our units, we sold warrants to purchase up to an aggregate of 151,773 shares of common stock at an exercise price of \$59.08 per share of common stock, such warrants expiring at 5:00 p.m., Eastern Time, on February 16, 2014.
+As of December 18, 2012, there were 151,773 shares available for purchase under the February 2007 Warrants. - The July 2009 Warrants On July 29, 2009, as part of a "registered direct" offering of our units, we sold warrants to purchase up to an aggregate of 98,893 shares of common stock at an exercise price of \$7.00 per share of common stock, such warrants expiring at 5:00 p.m., Eastern Time, on July 29, 2014.
 Unless otherwise specified in the applicable warrant, except upon at least 61 days' prior notice from the holder to us, the holder will not have the right to exercise any portion of the warrant if the holder, together with its affiliates, would beneficially own in excess of 9.99% of the number of shares of our common stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the warrants.
-As of January 7, 2013, there were 98,893 shares available for purchase under the July 2009 Warrants. - The January 13, 2010 Warrants On January 13, 2010, as part of a "registered direct" offering of our units, we sold warrants to purchase up to an aggregate of 101,785 shares of common stock at an exercise price of \$22.82 per share of common stock, such warrants expiring at 5:00 p.m., an event of default under the indenture would occur on conversion, or has occurred and is continuing.
+As of December 18, 2012, there were 98,893 shares available for purchase under the July 2009 Warrants. - The January 13, 2010 Warrants On January 13, 2010, as part of a "registered direct" offering of our units, we sold warrants to purchase up to an aggregate of 101,785 shares of common stock at an exercise price of \$22.82 per share of common stock, such warrants expiring at 5:00 p.m., Eastern Time, on January 13, 2015.
+Unless otherwise specified in the applicable warrant, except upon at least 61 days' prior notice from the holder to us, the holder will not have the right to exercise any portion of the warrant if the holder, together with its affiliates, would beneficially own in excess of 4.99% of the number of shares of our common stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the warrants.
+As of December 18, 2012, there were 101,785 shares available for purchase under the January 13, 2010 Warrants.